A survey on GANs for computer vision: Recent research, analysis and taxonomy: Structure of this survey

 \section{Structure of this survey}

 This survey is structured as follows.
-Section~\ref{section:GAN} is a concise introduction of \gls{gan} composition and principles, we will also summarize the common problems that \glspl{gan} suffer and the different evaluation metrics to measure the results of a model.
+Section \ref{section:GAN} is a concise introduction of \gls{gan} composition and principles, we will also summarize the common problems that \glspl{gan} suffer to then review the different solutions proposed to each problem.
+The different evaluation metrics are also reviewed, we address each metric strengths and weaknesses.

+Section \ref{section:GANvariants} reviews the most important \glspl{gan} proposed since their introduction in 2014, paying special attention to the \glspl{gan} proposed in the recent years.
+This section is divided in two types of \glspl{gan}, the ones focused on improving the architecture of the \gls{gan} and the ones that tries to improve the \gls{gan} performance by changing its loss function behavior.
+This section also includes a new taxonomy of the reviewed articles and a timeline to have a clear vision of how the research in this field has been developed.

+Section \ref{section:GANApplications} summarizes the most important application of \gls{gan} architecture related to computer vision tasks.
+This section also includes \glspl{gan} applied to other domains different than image generation, paying special attention to the treatment of different types of data, such as molecular composition or medical imaging.

+Finally, section \ref{section:Discussion} discuss the actual situation of \gls{gan} with the development of new architectures such as diffusion models or transformers.
+Here, we describe the potential of these new models in comparison with \gls{gan}.